On Friday 11 July, the HeX team will be joining Wadsworth Fields Careers Day to encourage pupils to play their part in shaping an equal online world.

 This can include careers such as:

-The list is endless.
-Basically, any job that has elements of editing or creating digital content need to be aware of the need to embed accessibility into their work.
+The list is endless; essentially, any job that involves elements of editing or creating digital content requires awareness of the need to embed accessibility into their work.
+Therefore, a good starting point is inspiring our future generation to put inclusion at the forefront, and events like careers days are the perfect time to do so.

 How HeX will be giving eye-opening insights into accessible design and development

-The HeX team will be giving first-hand knowledge to students, talking them through inclusive web design and showcasing ways that we build accessible websites.
+The HeX team will provide students with firsthand knowledge, guiding them through inclusive web design and showcasing the methods we use to build accessible websites.

 This fun and engaging, hands-on session will be through the use of technology, such as with:

-• Noise cancelling headphones, for them to gain an understanding about the need to embed items such as captions on videos.
+- Noise-cancelling headphones, for them to gain an understanding of the need to embed items such as captions on videos.

-These enlightening experiences, will help to enable students to gain a real-life perspective into why they need to prioritise digital accessibility into their project work, whilst also helping to raise empathy amongst their peers.
-In turn, demonstrating how young people can help in building a more inclusive world for future generations to come.
+These enlightening experiences will help students gain a real-life perspective on why they need to prioritise digital accessibility in their project work, while also helping to raise empathy among their peers.
+In turn, demonstrating how young people can contribute to building a more inclusive world for future generations.

 How teachers can help to instil digital accessibility into lessons

-If you’re an educator, when is there a better time for people to start getting into good inclusive habits then when they are at school?
+If you’re an educator, when is there a better time for people to start developing good inclusive habits than when they are in school?
 Having these vital skills will empower students to change the world for the better and level the playing field, so everyone has equal access to digital information and services.

 Watch our latest webinar, which was part of our Education 4 All campaign, where Helen Wilson discusses her work for her PhD around teaching and raising awareness of accessibility within the curriculum: